-When putting in the massive miles per day there is less idle time sitting and eating which leads to choosing simpler foods you can eat on the move, this can lead to faster than wanted weight loss.
+When putting in the massive miles per day there is less idle time sitting and eating which leads to choosing simpler foods you can eat on the move, which can lead to faster-than-wanted weight loss.

-Pair this with what many would term, junk foods, that are not very “nutritional” overall and you have all the keys for health issues.
+Pair this with what many would term, junk foods, which are not very “nutritional” overall and you have all the keys to health issues.

 Calories Over Food Quality

-Trying to manage as many calories in a day as plausible can be hard when moving non-stop, then you mix in the idea that thru-hikers tend to overindulge when they do have time to eat and it can lead to some bad decisions.
+Trying to manage as many calories in a day as possible can be hard when moving non-stop, then you mix in the idea that thru-hikers tend to overindulge when they do have time to eat, and it can lead to some bad decisions.

 Poor Macronutrient Balance in Meals

-Due to food calories mattering more than nutritional content you experience problems where you are losing weight but also losing muscle at the same time and this just gets worse the longer and hard you push to make miles.
+Due to food calories mattering more than nutritional content, you experience problems where you are losing weight but also losing muscle at the same time and this just gets worse the longer and harder you push to make miles.

-If you are losing weight it is expected but what you need is fat loss alone and not to lose muscle mass, many believe they are gaining muscle mass when it is more the body being stripped of fat showing off the muscle you already had.
+If you are losing weight it is expected but what you need is fat loss alone and not lose muscle mass.
+Many believe they are gaining muscle mass when it is more the body being stripped of fat showing off the muscle you already had.

 This means your body never really gets a chance to fully relax and repair itself, it is in a state of tension more often than not.